How to use an Alphabet – MMF Full size version

-For MMF Alphabets (the no cut kind), fold charts are in number of FOLDS.
 Each fold is equal to 2 numbered pages as each fold (sheet of paper) has 2 numbers, one printed on each side.
 This is why we double the number of folds total to find out how many numbered pages we need our book to be.

 Working out your start page

 As an example, I’d like to make the word Home.

 I use the folds chart and find out how many folds each letter needs then add them together.

 As explained above we double our folds number to work out how many numbered pages we need our book to have.

 I hunt in my stash and find a book with 450 pages, my pattern will fit but I’ll have excess pages.
 I need to make sure it looks even so I wont be starting on page one.
 Removing excess pages from just the front or back can damage the spine, distort our design and even make the book fall to pieces.
 So we make sure to have an even number of pages either side of design so it looks symmetrical and like it was made for the book.

 If you’d like to double check your workings there’s two start page calculators on this post